 Of course, 3×5 cards have been used for decades as flashcards for drilling math, spelling, and school-related concepts, and still can be.
 But it becomes more exciting when you use the cards to create games.

 Fact families are a strong part of the foundation of math education.
 By creating a few sets of numbers as well as +, -, and = cards, the kids can reinforce fact families by manipulating the cards in a game.
 In this example, the numbers 7, 8, and 15 are a family.
 The kids create number sentences by moving the cards around.

 We also create Multiples cards, as shown here, to help kids see multiplication patterns.

-My son’s teacher shared an idea of playing multiplication war.
-The kids will first create flash cards with math facts, then divide the piles in half and play “war” with cards.
+My son’s teacher shared the idea of playing multiplication war.
+The kids will first create flashcards with math facts, then divide the piles in half and play “war” with cards.
 Rather than comparing the two numbers on the card, they’ll compare the product.
-(Works for addition, subtraction and division, as well.)
+(Works for addition, subtraction, and division, as well.)

 Identify and/or Write Main Idea and Supporting Details